 Spent one week in Johannesburg and five weeks in Mbabane on a Yale Summer Session scholarship.
-After my first year, had an International Summer Award for study in Paris.
+After my first year, had a Summer Experience Award for study in

 Post-Yale Plan "Taking a few weeks for a road trip across the USA, then traveling with my boyfriend to Australia (his first time!).
-Afterwards, I intend to pursue a career in documentary filmmaking, focusing on public health and scientific issues."
+Afterwards, I intend to pursue a career in documentary filmmaking, focusing on public health and scientific issues.'